reedws/IT3049C/Material/Assignments/2.JavaScript_Exercises/index.md

     **Let's try to solve a couple of those tests.**

 2. Open the file `src/1.numbers.js`.
-Particulary
+Particularly
     ```js
       //parseInt: should use parseInt correctly to convert strings to integer numbers
       function parseInt (str) {